How Long Does it Take to Potty Train a Puppy? · Kinship

 So, what should you do if your puppy has an accident?
 Accidents are bound to happen.
 How you handle them will make or break potty training for your puppy.
 Never scold your puppy for having an accident.
 When you yell or get angry with your puppy if they have an accident, you are not teaching them to not pee in the house.
 When you yell at your puppy for an accident, they think you are yelling at them for peeing or pooping in general.

 This will result in a puppy who still has accidents in the house but hides them from you.
 When your dog has an accident, don’t make a big deal about it; just nonchalantly go over and clean it up.
-It is always helpful to crate your puppy when you can’t watch them, puppies do not typically like to soil the area they sleep in.
+It can be helpful to crate your puppy when you can’t watch them; puppies do not typically like to soil the area they sleep in.
 So, if you need a minute, just put your puppy in their crate.
 That way, an accident won’t happen when you are busy.
-If you catch your dog mid-urination in the house try to calmly interrupt them and get them outside ASAP to finish their business, remembering not to get frustrated with them.
+If you catch your dog mid-urination in the house, try to calmly interrupt them and get them outside ASAP to finish their business, remembering not to get frustrated with them.

 FAQs (People also ask):